Interplay of Quasi-Quantum Hall Effect and Coulomb Disorder in Semimetals: Introduction

-The 2D quantum Hall effect (QHE) is a hallmark of two-dimensional electron systems in magnetic fields, resulting in the integer quantized plateaus of the Hall resistivity \rxy{} paired with vanishingly small longitudinal resistivity, \rxx{} \cite{Klitzing1980,Klitzing1986}.
-This quantized effect, observable across a spectrum of material systems regardless of chemical composition or disorder, is accompanied by dissipationless chiral edge states \cite{Laughlin1981,Halperin1982}.
+The 2D quantum Hall effect (QHE) is a hallmark of two-dimensional electron gases (2DEG) in magnetic fields, resulting in quantized plateaus in the Hall resistivity \rxy{} paired with vanishingly small longitudinal resistivity, \rxx{} \cite{Klitzing1980,Klitzing1986}.
+This quantized effect, observable across a spectrum of material systems regardless of chemical composition or the presence of reasonable disorder, is accompanied by dissipationless chiral edge states \cite{Laughlin1981,Halperin1982}.
 The 2D QHE has sparked decades of research on related effects, enabled high fidelity measurements of fundamental constants ($h/e^2$), generated many potential applications in spintronics and quantum computing \cite{Yu2018,LiSM2018}, and critically, has helped elucidate the role of topology in the study of electronic band structures.
-Understanding the 3D analog, the quasi-quantum Hall effect (QQHE), stands to make a similar impact -- unveiling new quantum Hall (QH) states of matter with accompanying 2D surface states.
-Topological semimetals (TSMs) are promising candidates for hosting the QQHE as high mobilities ensure $\rho_{xy}\approx\sigma_{xy}^{-1}$ (where $\sigma_{xy}$ is the Hall conductivity) and low carrier densities enable visible QH features at accessible fields \cite{Tang2019,Gooth2023}.
-As the presence of disorder is necessary for the 2D QHE and electron-electron interactions are required for realizing fractional QHE, low Fermi energies combined with Coulomb disorder in TSMs may produce a promising route for realizing 3D fractionalized QQHE analogues.
-To explore this new physics, we must first understand the QQHE magnetotransport in systems complicated by magnetic-field-dependent Coulomb disorder scattering.
+Observation of a 3D QHE stands to have a similar impact, though experimental confirmation has remained elusive.
+In recent years the 3D quasi-quantum Hall effect (QQHE), an analog of the 2D QHE, has been theoretically predicted and experimentally observed in a few low-carrier density topological semimetal (TSM) systems, opening the door to explore new quantum Hall phases \cite{Tang2019,Galeski2021,Gooth2023,Manna2022,Wawrzynczak2022,Galeski2020,Piva2024}.Though 3D QQHE systems lack the topological protection of true 3D QHE states, they may offer a route towards new correlated bulk states and 3D QHE-like surface states \cite{Gooth2023}.
+As in 2D, disorder is necessary for observing QQHE, but we expect it to play a significant obscuring role in the 3D QQHE as compared to the 2D QHE due to the lack of a bulk gap and dispersing Landau bands.
+This work marks a first attempt to understand how disorder impacts the observation of QQHE magnetotransport in TSMs.